splunk-terraform/terraform-provider-signalfx/website/docs/r/data_link.html.markdown

 * `property_name` - (Optional) Name (key) of the metadata that's the trigger of a data link.
 If you specify `property_value`, you must specify `property_name`.
 * `property_value` - (Optional) Value of the metadata that's the trigger of a data link.
 If you specify this property, you must also specify `property_name`.
-* `dashboard_id` - (Optional) If provided, scopes this data link to the supplied dashobard id.
+* `context_dashboard_id` - (Optional) If provided, scopes this data link to the supplied dashboard id.
 If omitted then the link will be global.
 * `target_external_url` - (Optional) Link to an external URL
   * `name` (Required) User-assigned target name.
 Use this value to differentiate between the link targets for a data link object.
   * `is_default` - (Optional) Flag that designates a target as the default for a data link object. `true` by default.